saltops/saltmine/README.md

 6. Community-oriented, with external contributions quickly reviewed and integrated.
 7. Fun!

+###Contributing:
+Please contribute your Salt states here by opening a pull request on GitHub.

 ###Compatibility:
 The initial goal is to maintain compatibility with mainstream RHEL and Debian distributions.
-If people show interest in additional compatibility, please let us know by adding it as a github issue, or open pull requests with your modifications that add compatibility for your favorite repos.
+If people show interest in additional compatibility, please let us know by adding it as a GitHub issue, or open pull requests with your modifications that add compatibility for your favorite repos.

 ### Dependencies: